 \section{Perfect $b$-symbol metric code}

-When $b=2$, $B_2({\bf x}, 2)$ is exactly the $B_H({\bf x}, 1)$, we refer to \cite{CB11} Example 2.
-Hence binary Hamming $[2^n-1, 2^n-1, 3]_2$ code with the pair distance $5$ is a perfect pair-metric code as showed in Theorem 19 in \cite{CB11}.
+When $b=2$, $B_2({\bf x}, 2)$ is exactly the $B_H({\bf x}, 1)$, we refer to \cite{CB11}, Example 2.
+Hence binary Hamming $[2^n-1, 2^n-1, 3]_2$ code with the pair distance $5$ is a perfect pair metric code as showed in Theorem 19 in \cite{CB11}.
 It is interesting to study the perfect $b$-symbol metric codes in general.\\

 {\bf Proposition 3.1.} {\em $B_b({\bf x}, r) \subset B_H({\bf x}, r-b+1)$ and $B_H({\bf x}, r) \subset B_b({\bf x}, br)$.
 Moreover $B_b({\bf x}, r)={\bf x}$ for $r \leq b-1$, $B_b({\bf x}, b)=B_H({\bf x}, 1)$.}\\